danieldreke/digitalnotes/git.md

-## git commands
+add changes to last commit with same commit message

+    git commit --amend -C HEAD

 show commit dates and files in which lines with 'scrollbar' have been removed

     git log -p --all -S 'scrollbar'

-add changes to last commit with same commit message

-    git commit --amend -C HEAD

 set remote git repo (ssh)